archaeology & heritage consulting

 About

-While we work across many territories, Circle’s head office is located in Calgary, AB, in the traditional territories of the Blackfoot Confederacy, which includes the Siksika, Piikani and Kainai Nations; the Stoney-Nakoda, including the Chiniki, Bearspaw and Wesley Nations; and the Tsuu’tina Nation.
+While we work across many territories, Circle’s head office is located in Calgary, AB, in the traditional territories of the Blackfoot Confederacy, which includes the Siksika, Piikani and Kainai Nations; the Stoney-Nakoda, including the Chiniki, Bearspaw and Goodstoney Nation; and the Tsuu’tina Nation.
 Southern Alberta is also home to the Métis Nation of Alberta, Region 3.
 Our Edmonton office is located in Treaty 6 Territory and within Metis Nation of Alberta, Region 4; we acknowledge this land as the traditional territories of many First Nations such as the Nehiyaw (Cree), Denesuline (Dene), Nakota Sioux (Stoney), Anishinabae (Salteaux) and Niitsitapi (Blackfoot).
-We also have a seasonal office in Williams Lake, BC,in the unceded territory of the Secwepemcúl’ecw peoples; Williams Lake is also currently the home of T’exelcemc (Williams Lake Indian Band) and Xatśūll (Soda Creek) First Nations, as well as many Tsilhqot’in (Chilcotin) people.
+We have a seasonal office in Williams Lake, BC,in the unceded territory of the Secwepemcúl’ecw peoples; Williams Lake is also currently the home of T’exelcemc (Williams Lake Indian Band) and Xatśūll (Soda Creek) First Nations, as well as many Tsilhqot’in (Chilcotin) people.
+We also have remote workers in Prince George, Ladysmith, Wetaskiwin, and Vancouver.

 We are professional archaeologists who share a common mission: to protect and promote understanding of historic resources.
 We believe in a balance of practical growth and development while preserving our cultural resources for future generations.
 Through great teamwork and collaboration we deliver consistent, quality historic resource services that exceed our client’s expectations.